htrgouvea/zarn/README.md

       - exec
       - qx
   - id: '0003'
+    type: presence
     category: vuln
     name: Path Traversal
     message: Occur when user input is not properly sanitized, allowing attackers to access files and directories outside of the intended directory structure.
     sample:
       - open
+  - id: '0004'
+    type: presence
+    category: vuln
+    name: Weak Criptography Algorithm
+    message: Weak algorithms like MD5 are susceptible to various attacks and should be avoided in favor of stronger alternatives to ensure the security of sensitive data.
+    sample:
+      - md5
+  - id: '0005'
+    type: presence
+    category: vuln
+    name: Weak Random Value Generator
+    message: Weak random value generators can lead to predictable values, which can be exploited by attackers to bypass security controls.
+    sample:
+      - rand
+  - id: '0006'
+    type: absence
+    category: warning
+    name: Error Suppression
+    message: Suppressing errors can make it difficult to identify and troubleshoot issues, potentially leading to security vulnerabilities.
+    sample:
+      - strict
+      - warnings
 ```

 ---